dry-python/returns/README.md

 Almost everything should be pure by default.
 And we should explicitly mark impure parts of the program.

-That's why we have created `IO` marker to mark impure functions that never fail.
+That's why we have created `IO` container to mark impure functions that never fail.

 These impure functions use `random`, current datetime, environment, or console: